-Yesterday, whilst groaning (it’s obligatory), my teenage son accused me “Never saying what you really mean..”
+Yesterday, whilst groaning, (it’s obligatory) my teenage son accused me of “Never saying what you really mean..”

 Ohhhh, my boy.
 Don’t go there.
 Not today.
 Not when my meditation app has just told me to smile.
 From my eyes and my heart.
 Don’t give me conflict today.
 Pllleeaasse.

 But, as usual, we continue.
 Along our jolly little ‘nearly 16-year-old’ way.
 Me, the shouldn’t get drawn in Mother, and him, the Son.
 The lovely young, but also you understand, sagacious, (16 in June) Son.
 And so, I attempt to answer.
 To justify this outrageous accusation.
 But before I do, I explain that I have to get a splinter out of my finger and rush to the sanctuary of the bathroom, at which point I sit on the bath and have a good long think.

 Can you imagine It?
 If we Mothers, wives, daughters, friends, spent our whole lives saying exactly what we wanted to say.
 It would either be complete bliss or; we would find ourselves rocking in the corner.
 No friends, greasy hair, muttering the words over again, “I only told the truth.
 I just told the truth…”

 You see, it’s not that we lie to our children per se, is it?
 No, we just …a little bit don’t tell the truth to them.
 Say words.
 Those words that don’t really count as lies.
 Those untruths.
 There.
 Untruths.
 That sounds more literate and therefore far more intelligent and kinder than lies, much more justifiable.
 Little Untruths.

 What I really wanted to say when ‘Mr. Clever Clogs I’m nearly 16 and so know-e-v-e-r-y-thing-there-is-to-know-about-e-v-e-r-y-thing ‘ was,